 Read more about asphalt shingles.

 The life expectancy of asphalt shingles vary.
-It depends upon the manufacturer and the installer, among other factors.
+For instance, it depends upon the manufacturer and the installer, among other factors.
 However, your average asphalt shingle should last between 15 and 20 years.
-Higher-end asphalt shingles, such as Owens Corning's TruDefinition Duration asphalt shingles, should last closer to 50 years.
+Higher-end shingles, such as Owens Corning's TruDefinition Duration asphalt shingles, should last closer to 50 years.

 On their own, there aren't any disadvantages to asphalt shingles.
 However, by comparison to a properly installed concrete tile roof, asphalt shingles don't last as long.
 (Remember, a properly installed tile roof could last hundreds of years.)
 Also, assuming you have a concrete tile roof that lasts hundreds of years, asphalt shingles could cost more over that same time span.

 Manufacturing companies make tiles from natural, often local, materials such as clay or concrete.
 Nails secure the tiles to the roof framework.
 A tile roof is completed by starting at the bottom part of the roof then overlapping the next row of tiles over those.
 Tiles come in a small variety of shapes, colors, and sizes.